sgmurphy/wordpress-plugins/login-rebuilder/readme.txt

 Requires at least: 3.2.0
 Requires PHP: 5.6
 Tested up to: 6.6.1
-Stable tag: 2.8.3
+Stable tag: 2.8.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin will create a new login page for your site.
-The new login page can be placed in any directory.
 You can also create separate login pages for administrators and for other users.

 == Description ==